-On the successful completion of the course, prospective teacher educators will be able to
+On the successful completion of the course, prospective teacher educators will be able

-CO1 implement the principles, types and approaches of educational technology in teaching learning process. teaching rearing process.
+CO1 implement the principles, types and approaches of educational technology in teaching learning process.
 CO2 construct multi - media Video content using educational technology aids.
 CO3 sequence and apply the systems approach and its application.
 CO4 make and familiarize to develop various self learning materials.
 CO5 categorise and Evaluate the significant impact of ICT and its contribution to education.